L00196812/sf-jwt-action/README.md

 ## Security notes

 - The private key is written to `$RUNNER_TEMP/server.key` with `chmod 600` and deleted after authentication, even if the step fails (`if: always()`).
+- The private key value is masked via `::add-mask::` so it is redacted from all log output.
-- Store the private key, consumer key, username, **and instance URL** as GitHub secrets — never hard-code them in workflow files.
+- Store the private key, consumer key, username, and instance URL as GitHub secrets — never hard-code them in workflow files.
 - The `instance-url` is validated at runtime to start with `https://` to prevent accidental plaintext connections.

 ## CLI caching

-The action caches the Salesforce CLI under `~/.npm-global` keyed by OS and the requested version, so repeated runs on the same runner skip the npm install step.
+The action caches the Salesforce CLI under `~/.npm-global` keyed by OS and version.
+When using `latest`, the cache refreshes weekly so you always get a recent release without a full reinstall on every run.